peterphalen/Survey-data-analyses-using-R/National Health Interview Survey (NHIS)/README.md

 The NHIS is a complex design nationally representative survey focused primarily on health-related outcomes.
 Multiply-imputed income data is available (and is used here).
-Note: manuscript in submission based on an expanded analysis of this data.

 Description of files: